Imperial-College-Data-Science-Society/Cracking-the-Data-Science-Interview/README.md

 **Limited resources are provided on this topic as it is often only asked in interview if it is written on your CV.**

+<br/><br/>
-## 2. Mathematics and Statistics
+## 2. Probability and Statistics
-This section contains resources for functional mathematics and statistics revision.
+This section contains resources for functional probability and statistics revision.
 Here you **WON'T** find rigorous proofs or derivations, but rather more useful stuff for industry.